 In 1994, the International Criminal Investigative Training Assistance Program (ICITAP) initiated its first law enforcement development project in the Africa and Middle East region—a “whole of police force” development effort in Somalia.
-Since then, ICITAP has delivered a wide range of technical assistance and specialized training programs in nearly 30 countries throughout the region.
+Since then, ICITAP has delivered a wide range of technical assistance and specialized training programs in more than 30 countries throughout the region.
 Today, ICITAP’s programs in the region focus on countering extremism and transnational crime, democratic policing principles, and forensic capacity development.

 Learn more about ICITAP's programs in this region (*indicates field office):